We Bring Good Things to Life: Past slogans

 General Electric's slogans have changed many times throughout the company's history.
-"Live Better Electrically" was the company's lead advertising campaign from the 1930s to '50s.
+"Live Better Electrically" was the company's lead advertising campaign from the 1930s to 1950s.
 In the period from 1950 to the "We Bring good Things to Life" campaign of 1979, GE experimented with multiple campaigns surrounding the word progress.
 The most known being "Progress is our Most Important Product."
-In the time following World War Two this campaign fit the American Ideal of reconvergence.
+In the time following World War II this campaign fit the American Ideal of reconvergence.

 Target market

 Market research done by BBDO showed that in the 1970s, GE was still seen as a dependable and trusted American company, but a typical GE customer was perceived to be older, low-income, blue-collar, and unsophisticated, and GE products to be somewhat old fashioned and below standard.
 As a result, except in the area of lighting products, brand commitment to GE lagged behind its competitors.
 GE saw the need to change the company's brand recognition and to create an updated, single message that could translate across many product lines and services.
 GE's stated objective for the new campaign was to increase customer awareness of GE products and to foster more product loyalty.
 Additionally, GE sought to increase employee morale and heighten its image in the financial world, in government, in the retail business sector, and in public consciousness.
 GE also tried to stimulate a more upscale consumer base, made up of adults between the ages of 25 and 54.
 The new campaign was more appropriate to the information age, in which consumers were constantly bombarded with advertising images from a variety of media.